China's growth slowest since global crisis, annual target at risk

 The statistics agency played down that risk, saying there was no danger that consumer prices would fall in coming months.

-While authorities have offered a steady stream of aid to more vulnerable sectors of the economy, they have ruled out massive stimulus as the country is still struggling with a mountain of debt, the hangover from 4 trillion yuan ($650 billion) of stimulus rolled out during the 2008/09 crisis.Government economists at top think tanks have said that if growth looked like dropping below 7 percent, authorities may take bolder and broader steps such as interest rate cuts.
+While authorities have offered a steady stream of aid to more vulnerable sectors of the economy, they have ruled out massive stimulus as the country is still struggling with a mountain of debt, the hangover from 4 trillion yuan (401.7 billion pounds) of stimulus rolled out during the 2008/09 crisis.Government economists at top think tanks have said that if growth looked like dropping below 7 percent, authorities may take bolder and broader steps such as interest rate cuts.

 "Today's numbers don't really suggest they have to do a big stimulus," said Tim Condon, ING's head of Asian research in Singapore.